Do you ever think to yourself “I can’t quit smoking?”

-I have to admit that I was stuck with this filthy habit for years.
-I found quitting excruciatingly hard, and I was baffled by this question:
+Still, I found quitting excruciatingly hard, and I was baffled by these questions:

-But as I found out later, that wasn’t the reason why I was stuck.
+But as I found out later, these are not the real reasons why we can’t stop smoking.

 The Reason Why You Can’t Quit Smoking